Sports Coach Logo Sports Coach Training Principles Fitness Components

 Mastery

-- Training -- Players need to feel competent on the court.
-Training helps them to feel as if they can contribute to a winning cause.
+• Training -- Players need to feel competent on the court.
+Training helps them feel as if they can contribute to a winning cause.

-- Conditioning -- It is not easy to train if you are not in shape.
+• Conditioning -- Training is not easy if you are not in shape.
 A fit team is a fighting team.

-- Networking -- A wise coach will introduce her players to new ways of thinking and doing things, including partnering with coaches and teams that are not in their field, to learn and teach others.
+• Networking -- A wise coach will introduce her players to new ways of thinking and doing things, including partnering with coaches and teams outside their field to learn and teach others.

 Feedback

-We believe that it makes no sense to have a good plan, communicate it well, then not give your players enough immediate information about their performance so they can improve or keep doing what they are doing.
+It makes no sense to have a good plan, communicate it well, and then not give your players enough immediate information about their performance so they can improve or keep doing what they are doing.

-- Immediate -- An effective coach does not wait for bad habits to form, but stops them from ever happening.
+• Immediate -- An effective coach does not wait for bad habits to form but prevents them from ever happening.

 Simplify

-It is not necessary to force-feed your players a ton of complicated strategies and plays, which will probably be very poorly executed.
-Work on a few simple ones that work well and drill them until they perform flawlessly, then tweak them from time to time.
+It is unnecessary to force-feed your players many complicated strategies and plays, which will likely be poorly executed.
+Work on a few simple ones that work well, drill them until they perform flawlessly, and tweak them from time to time.

 Recovery

-If you have worked your players well, they should be tired, even exhausted.
+If you have worked your players well, they should be exhausted.

-- Allow them ample opportunity to hydrate.
-This should include time to replace lost electrolytes and minerals, which are crucial for optimal performance.
+• Allow them ample opportunity to hydrate.
+It should include time to replace lost electrolytes and minerals, which is crucial for optimal performance.

 Conclusion

 To cap it off, we have focused on three essential components of successful coaching, broken down into simple steps.
-The first of those was winning attributes, which a coach instills into their players.
+The first was winning attributes, which a coach instils into their players.
 They included respect, attitude, competitiveness, passion, and teamwork.
 Then we covered the personal qualities essential to a coach's success -- like philosophy, vision, preparation, communication, and discipline.

 Next, we gave specific winning strategies that you can use right away to coach your team to success.
 These strategies have been used for many years by the most effective coaches in the game and include a mastery of the game, the plays, and the offence/defence.
 This mastery involves giving adequate and immediate feedback, to capitalize upon good habits and eliminate bad ones.

-We gave strategies for helping your players to execute well, including having players play at different positions, to help them understand how their teammates' positions fit into the overall scheme of the game.
-So they will be versatile enough to continue to play well, even if they have to play a different position in a pinch.
+We gave strategies for helping your players execute well, including having them play at different positions to help them understand how their teammates' positions fit into the overall scheme of the game.
+This will make them versatile enough to continue to play well, even if they have to play a different position in a pinch.

-Finally, we gave you some helpful tips for helping players recover from grueling workouts.
-This included hydration, replacing lost minerals, and spending time just mentally recouping so that the player could be at their best.
+Finally, we gave you some helpful tips for helping players recover from gruelling workouts.
+It included hydration, replacing lost minerals, and spending time recouping so the player could be at their best.

 Page Reference